jsiek/deduce/ProofIntro.md

     unfinished proof:
         xs ++ empty = xs

-We might try to expand the definition of `append` as follows.

-    theorem append_empty: all U :type. all xs :List<U>. xs ++ empty = xs
-    proof
-      arbitrary U:type
-      arbitrary xs:List<U>
-      _definition operator++
-      ?
-    end

-But Deduce replies with the same goal.

-    unfinished proof:
-        xs ++ empty = xs

-Deduce was unable to expand the definition of append because that function pattern matches on its first argument, but we don't know whether `xs` is an `empty` list or a `node`.
+But now we're stuck because the definition of append pattern matches on its first argument, but we don't know whether `xs` is an `empty` list or a `node`.

 So instead of using `arbitrary xs:List<U>` to prove the `all xs`, we proceed by induction as follows.